seagence/DemoSite/README.md

+# To Test Seagence

+Follow the instruction [here] (https://seagence.com/product/quick-tests/) to test Seagence.

 # CommunityStarter

 This Maven project is a Spring boot implementation of a community [Broadleaf Commerce](https://www.broadleafcommerce.com) application.
 It has many sensible defaults set up along with examples of how a fully functioning eCommerce site based on Broadleaf might work.